Pope signals elderly married men could become priests

 "We have to give a thought to whether viri probati are a possibility.
 We then also need to determine which tasks they could take on, such as in isolated areas, for example," he was quoted as saying.

-He ruled out, however, opening the priesthood to all married men or watering down the Catholic Church's commitment to celibacy among priests.
+He ruled out, however, opening the priesthood to all married men or watering down the Catholic Church's commitment to celibacy, which is seen as a virtue that frees priests to devote their lives fully to serve God.

 "Voluntary celibacy is often discussed in this context, especially in places where there are shortages of clerics.
 But voluntary celibacy is not a solution," he said.

-The Catholic Church values celibacy as a virtue that frees priests to devote their lives fully to serve God.
+In Buenos Aires, where Pope Francis was formerly archbishop, some locals applauded his more progressive leanings.

+“I think Francis is causing a great revolution in the church ... if other religions have it (marriage) why not?
+Maybe priesthood could even be offered to women,” said Mirta Cortizo.

-(Reporting by Erik Kirschbaum, Writing by Crispian Balmer; Editing by Toby Davis)
+(Reporting by Erik Kirschbaum, Additional reporting by Scott Malone in Boston, Miguel Lobianco in Buenos Aires, and Edson Ribeiro and Sebastian Rocandio in Rio de Janeiro; Writing by Crispian Balmer; Editing by Toby Davis and Tom Brown)